aomlomics/mitohelper/README.md

 Anoplogaster cornuta    species LC026573.1      Anoplogaster cornuta mitochondrial gene for 12S rRNA, partial sequence
 ```
 ### !
 Output file differences between python and shell versions
-The python version always outputs the correct query in the first field.
+- The python version always outputs the correct query in the first field.
-<br>In the shell version, the query is "back calculated" from the output file, so if the hit GenBank record contains a duplicate sequence from another taxon, the first taxon will always be reported as the query.
+- In the shell version, the query is "back calculated" from the output file, so if the hit GenBank record contains a duplicate sequence from another taxon, the first taxon will always be reported as the query.

 <br>In the example below, GenBank record JN311785 is matched to two species Chauliodus sloani and Stomias sp.
 If the user's query is "Stomias", the python version will output the correct query in the first column:
 ```
 Stomias       genus   JN312424        Chauliodus sloani voucher BW-A10860 cytochrome oxidase subunit 1 (COI) gene, partial cds; mitochondrialJN312424.1 Stomias sp.
 FOAN072-11 voucher BW-A10865 cytochrome oxidase subunit 1 (COI) gene, partial cds; mitochondrial